Summary of Sailing in Malta 1

 The language – everyone we spoke to had some English which made it easy for us.
 Hello was the same with an easily remembered bonju for good morning.
 Thank you was the same as in Italian.
 Otherwise the language had a much more Arabic sound to it, all flowing and lyrical.

-Sailing and anchorages – there are anchorages to suit every wind direction.
+There are anchorages to suit every wind direction.
 We only went to four during our three weeks but then when we found Birzebbuga it was hard to leave.
 It scored almost perfectly for us and allowed us to visit places ashore knowing Emerald was safe.

 There were plenty of chandlers and sailing service providers around Sliema.
 We managed to fix our woeful list of breakages ourselves but did need to buy parts which were easily found in the shops.